bizzaccelerator/classification_of_consumer_behaviour/README.md

 ### _Rationale behind the solution:_

 During the process different algorithms were tested.
-The first group analyzed were the Linear, Ridge and Lasso Regression; the second group studied were the Random Forest and it's the optimized version, and finally, the Gradient Boosted Trees and its Optimized version were taken into account too.
-An Optimized Gradient Boosted Tree model was chosen after evaluating various algorithms for its superior performance in balancing prediction accuracy and interpretability.
+The first group analyzed was Decision Trees, followed by Random Forests, Gradient Boosted Trees, Support Vector Classifiers, and finally, Convolutional Neural Networks (CNN).
+The best parameters for all these algorithms were identifyed using GridSearch.
+An Optimized Random Forest Model model was chosen after evaluating various algorithms for its superior performance in balancing prediction accuracy and interpretability.

-The data used in this project was obtained for free from kagle [here](https://www.kaggle.com/datasets/japondo/corn-farming-data).
+The data used in this project was obtained for free from kagle [here](https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset).
 However, a copy of the referred data is added to this repository for convenience.

 The application was coded in python using a distribution of Anaconda.
 Conda was used to manage isolated virtual environments and install all the packages needed without conflicts.
 This solution was built using Flask, a lightweight and flexible Python web framework, to efficiently handle HTTP requests and deliver a user-friendly interface for interacting with the predictive model.
 Flask was chosen for its simplicity, scalability, and suitability for developing APIs that serve the predictive service.